DevComPsy/MetaController/README.md

 # MetaController

-Code for the paper "Towards a Computational Psychiatry of Juvenile Obsessive-Compulsive Disorder" Loosen & Hauser JAACAP (in rev)
+Code for the paper "Towards a Computational Psychiatry of Juvenile Obsessive-Compulsive Disorder" Loosen & Hauser JAACAP (in rev).
 This repository contains the MATLAB code used to simulate the meta-controller framework proposed in the paper.